murrowma/pybeam/README.md

 # Installation

 To install PyBEAM, you must first install PyMC.
 To do so, follow the instructions located on PyMC's website.
-The url for this is (as ofDecember 15, 2022):
+The url for this is (as of December 15, 2022):

   https://www.pymc.io/projects/docs/en/latest/installation.html